holepunchto/hyperdrive/README.md

 # hyperdrive

-A file sharing network based on [rabin](https://github.com/maxogden/rabin) file chunking and append only feeds of data verified by merkle trees.
+A file sharing network based on [rabin](https://github.com/maxogden/rabin) file chunking and [append only feeds of data verified by merkle trees](https://github.com/mafintosh/hypercore).

 ```
 npm install hyperdrive
 ```

 [![build status](http://img.shields.io/travis/mafintosh/hyperdrive.svg?style=flat)](http://travis-ci.org/mafintosh/hyperdrive)

+If you are interested in learning how hyperdrive works on a technical level a specification is available in the [Dat docs repo](https://github.com/datproject/docs/blob/master/hyperdrive.md)

 ## Usage